-The proposed complex bandpass $\Delta\Sigma AD$ modulator was fabricated using 1P6M 0.18 μ m CMOS technology without any option for precision capacitors and low threshold voltages.
-Figure 10 shows its chip microphotograph; the core size is $1.4 \times 1.3 \text{ mm}^2$.
+The proposed complex bandpass $\Delta\Sigma AD$ modulator was fabricated using 1P6M 0.18 $\mu$ m CMOS technology without any option for precision capacitors and low threshold voltages.
+Fig.9 shows its chip microphotograph; the core size is 1.4 × 1.3 mm.
 The capacitors were realized using multiple unit-capacitor cells for accurate ratio matching of coefficients.
 Unit-capacitor cells were realized using the MIM structure for high capacitance density in a small chip area.

-Figure 11 shows a comparison of the output power spectrum results of the modulator for zero input between ON and OFF states of DWA logic.
-We see that while DWA logic is in the ON state, the noise floor at the band of interest is about 3 dB lower than that when DWA logic is in the OFF state; this validates the effectiveness of the proposed algorithm.
+Fig.10 shows a comparison of the output power spectrum results of the modulator for zero input between ON and OFF states of DWA logic.
+We see that while DWA logic is in the ON state, the noise floor at the band of interest is about 3dB lower than that when DWA logic is in the OFF state; this validates the effectiveness of the proposed algorithm.

-Figure 12 shows the measured output power spectrum for a 4.92 MHz sinusoidal input, where the sampling frequency of CLK was 20 MHz, and the reference voltages of the modulator were fixed at $V{ref+} = 1.9$ V and $V{ref-} = 0.9$ V. The degree of the mirror image signal suppression in the modulator was evaluated by demodulating the complex IF signal down to the baseband with quadrature carriers in the digital domain and performing an FFT on the resulting complex-valued signal.
-The spectrum of the demodulated, complex-valued baseband signal is shown in Fig. 13 which just shifts the center of the signal band from fs/4 to DC in the frequency domain; the scale of the frequency axis is ex-
+Fig.11 shows the measured output power spectrum for a 4.92MHz sinusoidal input, where the sampling frequency of CLK was 20MHz, and the reference voltages of the modulator were fixed at $V{ref+} = 1.9$ V and $V{ref-} = 0.9$ V. The degree of the mirror image signal suppression in the modulator was evaluated by demodulating the complex IF signal down to the baseband with quadrature carriers in the digital domain and performing an FFT on the resulting complex-valued signal.
+The spectrum of the demodulated, complex-valued baseband signal is shown in Fig.12 which just shifts the center of the signal band from fs/4 to DC in the frequency domain; the scale of the frequency axis is expanded around DC and the value of the power spectrum is the same as that in Fig.11.
+It is observed that the image signal is suppressed by 46dB with respect to the desired signal.
+Fig.13 shows SNDR vs OSR; the peak SNDR is 64.5dB.
+Clocked at 20MHz, the modulator consumes 28.4mW at a power supply voltage of 2.8V.